#3 Key points and #5 Common Mistakes

 On the flip side, you also have to consider your employees.
 Delivering easy to use interfaces also improves workforce productivity and satisfaction by reducing complaints, improving turnover and making your team more efficient.

-How can you turn this
+How can you turn this threat into an opportunity?

 Focusing on the following key points and avoiding these common mistakes is a great place to start.